dev-joaovitor/dev-joaovitor/README.md

 # João Vitor

 ```
-I'm a Full-stack developer, 1 year of Node/React experience and learning Java/Angular, feel free to contact me!
+I'm a Sofware developer with hands-on experience in web development, feel free to contact me!
 ```

 ## Contact Me